 Dr. Amy Zmarowski

-Battelle is pleased to welcome Dr. Amy Zmarowski to the Life Science Research team as a Principal Research Scientist.
+Dr. Amy Zmarowski is a Principal Research Scientist on Battelle's Life Science Research team.
 Amy brings extensive experience in developmental neurotoxicology and developmental and reproductive toxicology.
-In her new role, she will be helping to expand Battelle’s neurobehavioral capabilities for non-clinical toxicology and safety assessment.
+She is helping to expand Battelle’s neurobehavioral capabilities for non-clinical toxicology and safety assessment.

 Nervous system toxicity may have serious and permanent effects on neurological function and behavior.
 Approximately 200 chemicals are known neurotoxicants.
 However, the neurotoxic potential of thousands of substances and chemicals to which we are regularly exposed remains largely unknown or poorly understood.
 Amy’s experience will add depth in neurotoxicology and developmental and reproductive toxicology to better serve Battelle’s clients in these areas.